Best International SIM Card For Teachers Abroad8 min read

 Who should use an international SIM card?

 Not everyone is going to need an international SIM card.
-As we discussed above if you are going to be in a country that has a stable service at a comparable price then you will be fine just getting a local SIM card from a carrier in that country.
+As we discussed above, if you are going to be in a country that has a stable service at a comparable price then you will be fine just getting a local SIM card from a carrier in that country.
 However, this isn’t always an option.
 Even in countries that have great phone service, you may not be able to get a local SIM card.
-For example, in China, foreign citizens are not allowed to sign up for SIM cards.
+For example, in China, foreign national are increasingly finding it difficult to sign up for SIM cards.
 One way that people get around this is by having a Chinese national sign up for the SIM, however, it is just as good if not better having your own.
-Which is where an international SIM card can come in.
+Many countries around the world are beginning to follow this lead and making it difficult to obtain a local SIM.
+This is where an international SIM card can come in.

 If you are going to be in a developing nation where you know the infrastructure is not up to par then having an international SIM card can be beneficial as well and may even be cheaper than just going with a local SIM.
 In countries like Cambodia, for example, you may find yourself paying higher than normal prices for cell service but not actually receiving a quality service.
 There may be frequent downtimes and the connections speeds you receive with the service can be slower than in a developed nation.